 Our step-by-step guide walks you through the ombre painting process, but there are some things to consider before completing this tutorial.
 First, decide on the colors you want to use in your ombre design.
 This blending technique works best with complementary hues within the same color family, so it’s relatively simple to pick out shades that mesh with your creative vision.
 For example, Real Milk Paint colors like Aqua, Beachglass and Caribbean Blue work well for an oceanic look, while Pecan, Golden Rod and Mustard help you capture a sunset-like effect.
 You can also experiment with contrasting shades to add a bolder ombre effect to small accent pieces when you want some extra excitement in your living space.

 Gather Ombre Painting Supplies

 The first step for creating an ombre design is gathering your supplies.
+Be careful in choosing your paint colors, for example blending red and green can create a muddy brown color, which may not be the color you’re going for.
+You can use analogous colors on the color wheel for better results.
 You need the following items at hand before you get started:

 - The furniture you wish to paint

 - Two to three Real Milk Paint colors